cuspime/cuspime.github.io/_pages/about.md

 ---

 <h1 style="color:#28B463; font-family:candara; font-size:200%; text-align:center;">
-    Well, hello there,
+    Hello there,
 </h1>
 ***

 My name is **Leopoldo Cuspinera** and I am a theoretical physicist.
 This means that for quite a while I have dedicated myself to understand some of the mechanisms by which the universe behaves the way it does.
-As a matter of fact, at the beginning of this year I finished my **PhD** studies in **Durham University** (England that is).
+As a matter of fact, at the beginning of this year I finished my *PhD* studies in *Durham University* (England that is).

-The importance of having a mid-term tangible, positive impact on society and the fact that the post-doc lifestyle doesn't really fit me have made me realise that I want to apply the technical and soft skills I've learned so far and that a good path to do so is becoming a **Data Scientist**.
-Since I am very **curious** by nature and I like to learn about many different areas in highly dynamic environments, I think this carrer path is a perfect fit for me.
+The importance of having a mid-term tangible, positive impact on society and the fact that the post-doc lifestyle doesn't really fit me have made me realise that I want to apply the technical and soft skills I've learned so far and that a good path to do so is becoming a *Data Scientist*.
+Since I am very *curious* by nature and I like to learn about many different areas in highly dynamic environments, I think this carrer path is a perfect fit for me.
-Shortly after my PhD corrections, I started learning about the minutes and details of **ML** and **NN** and how to apply them to real-life problems.
+Shortly after my PhD corrections, I started learning about the minutes and details of *ML* and *NN* and how to apply them to real-life problems.

 However, physics and data analysis are not my only *passions*.
 I also enjoy taking _amateur_ photographies (specially when travelling),   playing the guitar, finding out language connections, learning something new, cooking on Sundays and spending time with my family.

-In this **personal website** I'll share some of the things I find interesting (or useful), some things I've done in the past and hopefully helpful links and comments about the things I've struggled with on the way.
+In this *personal website* I'll share some of the things I find interesting (or useful), some things I've done in the past and hopefully helpful links and comments about the things I've struggled with on the way.
 **Please feel free to drop me a line for any queries.**

 * Take a look at some of the things I've been working on lately on my [Github webpage](https://github.com/cuspime/Projects).
 Some of them need you to run them on your machine to be able to interact with them.